 American Industrial Hygiene Association

 International Society of Indoor Air Quality and Climate

 American Society of Testing and Materials

 International Code Commission: Green Building Standard Committee on IEQ

 Washington Conservation Guild

 Building Dynamic’s engineering staff provides a full range of mechanical design services for new construction, renovations and special operations.
-BDL develops construction drawings, specifications and assists with the bidding process, submittal review, construction administration and project commissioning.
+BDL develops construction drawings and specifications, while assisting with the bidding process, submittal review, construction administration and project commissioning.
 BDL’s design team has a thorough understanding of construction techniques, project phasing, standards and building codes, coupled with expertise in IEQ and energy conservation.
 Coordination with other members of the design team and building operating personnel is emphasized.
-We find that each building is unique and attention to design details is critical to providing an efficient and comfortable indoor environment and we strive for on-time completion within budget.
+We find that each building is unique and attention to design details is critical to providing an efficient and comfortable indoor environment.
+We strive for on-time completion within budget.

 With a long history of involvement in building O&M, BDL offers practical solutions to questions involving controls, comfort, ventilation and mechanical hygiene.
-BDL works closely with O&M personnel to identify root causes of HVAC problems and recommends cost-effective improvements, utilizing existing equipment wherever possible.
+BDL works closely with O&M personnel to identify root causes of HVAC problems and recommend cost-effective improvements which utilize existing equipment wherever possible.
 BDL also provides comprehensive, system-wide assessments, including cost estimates for a range of alternative solutions.

 BDL Investigates IAQ at the South Pole

 Provided comprehensive assessment of HVAC systems and IAQ in South Pole Station research buildings.
 Work included determining air change rates in buildings using Tracer Gas Decay methods and detailed testing for volatile organics.
 BDL’s analysis was used by the National Science Foundation to support design of the new South Pole Station.